KoenZomers/SunSetRiseLib/README.md

 ## Version History

+Version 1.2.0.1 - March 3, 2019

+- Removed build for .NET Framework 2.0 and 3.5 as these are not supported anymore.
+Recreated package to target .NET Framework 4.0, 4.5 and 4.6 and .NET Standard 1.1 and 2.0

 Version 1.2.0.0 - November 12, 2018

 - Change in the way the sunrise and sunsets are being calculated following https://www.esrl.noaa.gov/gmd/grad/solcalc/